Tampa Bay History Center: Programs

 Tampa Bay History Center offers docent-guided walking tours of Tampa's historic sites and neighborhoods.
 The tours last 90 minutes and cover about one mile.
-Two notable tours include Ybor City and Central Avenue East.
+Two notable tours are Ybor City and Central Avenue East.

 Tampa Bay History Center hosts a monthly book group focused on Florida literature.
 The event is free with registration.
 Florida Conversations is a free, monthly lecture series highlighting research into Florida history.

 The Tampa Bay History Center features several activities for youth engagement, including Summer History Adventure Camps.
-Teen volunteers are enlisted to work as Summer Camp Counselors, providing a fun learning environment for kids.
+Teen volunteers are enlisted to work as counselors, providing a fun learning environment for kids.
 Teens are also recruited to serve on the Teen Council and as Educational Volunteers, where they assist with creating educational programming and events.
-Teens can gain educational assistance through AP Trivia Nights, which covers a variety of topics relevant to high school Advanced Placement courses.
+Teens can gain educational assistance through AP Trivia Nights, which cover a variety of topics relevant to high school Advanced Placement courses.

+The Tampa Bay History Center offers "History-to-Go" kids on Florida's First People, Florida's Seminoles, and Cigar City.
+These include primary sources, maps, lesson plans, and supplemental books, and are designed by educators for grades three to five.

+The Tampa Bay History Center offers several kinds of field trips for students.
+There are virtual field trips where museum staff talk via live link to students while showing exhibits, guided in-person field trips, a Central Ave, Black History walking tour, and the Chinsegut Hill Historic Site field trip.